 Think about the first time you bought a car or the first time you went to the bank to sign your mortgage documents.
 Who controlled the conversation?
 If you were like me, you probably deferred to the “expert” sitting across the desk and happily signed everything they put in front of you.

 Related: 10 Fees To Avoid Paying

-What you might not have known at the time is that some of the extras, such as extended warranty coverage or creditor insurance, were completely optional and most likely a giant waste of money.
+What you might not have known at the time is that some of the extras, such as extended warranty coverage or balance protection insurance for your credit card, were completely optional and most likely a giant waste of money.

-Here are four big rip-offs to watch out for:
+Here are four big financial rip-offs to avoid: